Lomig/lomig.github.io/_posts/2025-01-29-building-a-website-with-ocaml-and-dream-part-2.md

   * `let* x = ... in` is a binding operator; its JS equivalent would be `const x = await ...`
   * `Lwt_` methods are used in place of their synchronous counterparts

-> Note: The script is designed to work for macOS (arm64 and x64), Linux (x86_64 and arm64), and Windows.
+> Note: The script is designed to work for macOS (arm64 and x64), probably Linux (x86_64 and arm64), but Windows is an afterthought.
 If you find any issues with any OS/CPU combinations, feel free to suggest corrections.
 {: .prompt-warning }

 ### Adding to the Build Configuration